UK Coast to Coast Walking & Cycling Holidays

 We recommend undertaking the Coast to Coast walk when it is late spring or summer in the UK (April – September).
 The climate of northern England is variable with rainfall occurring throughout the year (though more likely from October to April).
 The sunniest month is July and average temperatures between April and October range from 4°C (39°F) to 19°C (67°F), although it may be slightly cooler on the higher sections of the trail.

 Coast to Coast Walking Holidays

 The Coast to Coast walk is one of the most iconic long-distance walks in England and as such our Coast to Coast walking holidays are graded Moderate to Challenging, including some long days and steep climbs.
 We recommend allowing at least 15 days to complete the entire Coast to Coast walk.
-If you would like to slow things down a little and take in your surroundings a bit more along the way, then 18 days should be a good amount of time for you.
+If you would like to slow things down a little and take in your surroundings a bit more along the way, then 17 or 18 days should be a good amount of time for you.

 Walking the full route in one go is quite an undertaking and is not normally recommended for first time walkers.
 If you’re new to walking, restricted by time or would just like to take it a bit easier, you can also break up the walk into two very manageable 8-11 day chunks.

 Sherpa Expeditions offer both self-guided and guided versions of the Coast to Coast walk, so that you can choose the style of travel and dates that best suit your interests.
 Self-guided Coast to Coast walks can depart any day from 1 April to 25 September, subject to availability and are 15, 16, 17, or 18 days of walking.
 Guided Coast to Coast walks can be undertaken in 15 or 17 days.
 The 15-day trip has 2 departures - one in June and one in August, whilst the 17-day trip departs in May, July, August and September.

 Coast to Coast Cycling Holidays